nss-alumni/alumni-home/src/data/README.md

 ### API Requests

-For api requests, the `apiRequestBuilder` function creates an object with the actions, creators, and an epic surrounding the lifecycle of the request:
+For api requests, the `ApiRequest` function creates an object with the actions, creators, and an epic surrounding the lifecycle of the request:

 * `requestKey` - the key used to track the request
 * `REQUEST` - the type to begin the request